Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/README.md

 ## Signal

 The Signal extension allows you to send data third-party endpoints via GET and POST requests.
 Signals are configured by using rules in Experience Platform Launch.
-For more information, see [Signal](signals/).
+For more information, please read the documentation on the [Signal extension](signals/).

 ## Platform Services